- PLAN YOUR VISIT

 Storyland Children's Zoo

-To kick off their new Children’s Zoo concept, the Zoological Society leased Rhue’s famous Baby Zoo out of Thousand Oaks, CA for a period of six months.
-Rhue’s Baby Zoo was in an enclosed area 120 by 140 feet.
-Many of the animals could roam around freely and be handled by visitors.
-The animals included a baby elephant, pygmy horses, pygmy donkeys, burros, a giant tortoise, bear cubs, lion cubs deer, llamas, chimpanzees, pygmy goats, kangaroos, caracal sheep, gibbons, macaques, and an assortment of geese, turkeys, rabbits, piglets and lemurs.
-At the end of six months, the Zoological Society constructed its permanent Children’s Zoo.
+To kick off their new Children’s Zoo concept, the Zoological Society leased Rhue’s famous Baby Zoo located in Thousand Oaks, CA for a period of six months.
+Rhue’s Baby Zoo was in an enclosed area 120 x 140 feet.
+Many of the animals roamed around freely and could be handled by visitors.
+The animals included a baby elephant, pygmy horses, pygmy donkeys, burros, a giant tortoise, bear cubs, lion cubs, deer, llamas, chimpanzees, pygmy goats, kangaroos, sheep, gibbons, macaques, and an assortment of geese, turkeys, rabbits, piglets and lemurs.
+At the end of six months, a permanent Children’s Zoo was constructed.

-The Children’s Zoo has evolved from its early Storyland days to become an exciting part of the Zoo experience.
+The Fisher Family Children’s Zoo, also known as the Exploration Zone, has evolved from its early Storyland days to become an exciting part of the Zoo experience.
 Here, children are given the means to become involved with animals in a positive way.
 Presentations such as livestock demonstrations and hatchery care impart important information to youngsters, while hands-on activities such as grooming or feeding the goats help to build unique bonds with animals.
 Today, visitors can learn about farm life and meet rare breeds of domestic animals in the Family Farm, see birds of prey at the Koret Animal Resource Center, meet youth volunteers and a variety of animals on the Nature Trail during the summer, and visit some of the world’s most unusual creatures in the Insect Zoo.